-We will be running our popular Repair Café in the Hive on the last Saturday of the month from 10am to 1pm during the first 6 months of 2022.
+We run our popular Repair Café in the Hive on the last Saturday of the month from 10am to 1pm.

-The Dollar Repair Café is an antidote to a throwaway culture, and following its launch we hope to run the café once a month from The Hive.
+The Dollar Repair Café is an antidote to a throwaway culture, and following its launch we run the café once a month from The Hive.

 Come along and get your things repaired, and maybe learn a thing or two about repairing – no appointment needed!